aimmac23/selenium-video-node/README.md

 * A dual core processor (one core for video encoding, another for everything else).
 * 64-bit Linux on x86_64 (see "Mis-Features" below)
+* 64-bit Windows on x86_64 (after version 0.4)

 The above does not apply to the Selenium Hub, which does not perform any video processing.

 ## Features

 * (Reasonably) easy setup - just need to add another JAR file to the Selenium Node classpath
-* Good video quality (about 8 frames/sec)
+* Excellent video quality (about 8 frames/sec)
 * Simple API to retrieve videos

 ## Mis-Features

-* Video encoding is done using native code (using JNA) - this project still needs binaries compiled for other platforms
+* Video encoding is done using native code (using JNA) - unfortunately this means that additional effort is required to support more plaforms.

 ## Installation